Keeping government work out in the sunshine

 In this day of “fake news” and attacks on the media by those in power, it is important for readers to understand that our only agenda is to bring the news about what is happening in their community.

-For a community paper like the Maryland Independent, a good bit of our reporting comes from the meetings of public bodies.
+For a community paper like The Recorder, a good bit of our reporting comes from the meetings of public bodies.
 We send out a reporter, and he or she writes what was said on the public record.
 And we tell readers who said it, or we cite the publicly available documents that provided the information.
 It’s all about transparency and accountability.

 When we file an Open Meetings Act complaint, it is not out of malice.
 It is because a public body erred in its conduct.
 An issue was discussed behind closed doors that by law should have been deliberated before the public.
 When we file a Public Information Act request, we are not digging for dirt.
 We are trying to answer questions about publicly funded government operations to provide clarity to taxpayers on how their money is being spent.